Diagnostics

 Check Engine Light VW Golf: Common Codes & Real FixesDiagnostics diagnostic guide

-P0299 on a Golf GTI means the turbocharger isn't reaching target boost pressure.
-Common causes:
+P0299 on a Golf GTI means the turbocharger is not reaching target boost pressure.
+Despite the alarming code description, P0299 is most often caused by inexpensive issues, not a failed turbocharger:

 • Wastegate actuator stuck open ($200–$600)